atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 However, that argument doesn't hold for systems that create the identifiers for you.
 Although data creators _should_ have means to specify URLs for certain resources, they _should not_ have to specify every single one.
 Ideally, the interface that you use as a data producer will create (persistent, resolvable) identifiers when you create the resources.

-### Limiting subject usage

-RDF allows that `anne.com` creates and hosts statements about the subject `john.com`.
-In other words, domain A creates statements about domain B. This means that someone using RDF data about domain B cannot know that domain B is actually the source of the data.
-Knowing _where data comes from_ is one of the great things about URIs, but RDF does not require that you can think of subjects as the source of data.
-Many subjects in RDF don't actually resolve to all the known triples of the statement.
-It would make the conceptual model way simpler if statements about a subject could only be made from the source of the domain owner of the subject.

 ### Combining datatype and predicate